pantheon-systems/documentation/source/_docs/platform-considerations.md

 ## Large Files

 Pantheon's file serving infrastructure is not optimized to store and deliver very large files.
 The bigger the file, the slower the transfer.
-Files over 50MB will experience a noticeable performance degradation due to our caching infrastructure configuration.
+Files over 50MB will experience a noticeable performance degradation due to the configuration of the [Pantheon Filesystem](/docs/files/).

 Pantheon cannot be used to host files over 256MB, no matter how the file is uploaded.
 Attempting to upload a file using SFTP or rsync will fail if the file size is over 256MB.